DataFire/Integrations/integrations/generated/azure_resources_policydefinitions/README.md

 *Output schema unknown*

 ### PolicyDefinitions_GetAtManagementGroup
-Gets the policy definition at management group level.
+This operation retrieves the policy definition in the given management group with the given name.

 ```js